jzzheng22/hlp21-project-group-3/doc/symbol.md

  - numIn: number of input ports.
     - This number does not include any enable or clock signals
  - numOut: number of output ports.
- - Properties like "inputPortList", "outputPortList", "highlighted", "Id", "boundingBoxCoordinates" (XYPos * XYPos) can be set up and calculated by Symbol in addition to what is provided.
- - Initial position of symbol:
-    - ISSIE chooses an arbitrary random position to put the symbol.
-From here we can drag.
-    - This arbitrary initial position changes each time.
  - i : the number indicating how many of that symbol are currently on the sheet

 `Delete of CommonTypes.ComponentId list`
  - Deletes symbols from model based on IDs in list.